Karrot1225/Karrot1225/README.md

 **<p align="center"> "Ask not what others can do for you, but what you can do for others." </p>**

 <p align="center"> <img width="736" height="524" alt="i love this" src="https://github.com/user-attachments/assets/d3d459e5-4ba3-47d3-87a1-a1d7a8fb6e52" </p>
-<p align="center"> Hi!
+<p align="center"> Haii!
 I'm Karro_t!
 I don't actually code but I'm trying my darnest to understand it.
 I'm working on a project with the oh so tuff and benevolent [aakarshanlc](https://github.com/aakarshanlc). </p>
 <p align="center">  <img width="500" height="290" alt="tubby" src="https://github.com/user-attachments/assets/14291abb-7de1-4ad7-92ed-92432cdc2dea" </p>